analyticspot/anx-ml/README.md

 * `GraphSerDeser`: used for serializing and deserializing a graph.
 This allows for a variety of serialization formats so that we can interoperate with other machine learning libraries and allows for injection.
 See the `SERIALIZATION.README.md` file for details.

+# ExecutorService

+Methods like `transform`, `trainTransform` and their counterparts from convenience classes like `TargetSupervisedLearningTransform` take an argument of type `ExecutorService`.
+These methods are guaranteed to be called on a thread managed by the passed `ExecutorService`.
+Thus, if the transform is going to some computationally expensive work in a single thread they can simply run thier computation directly in the method and ignore the `ExecutorService`.
+However, computations that can be parallelized are free to submit work to the `ExecutorService`.
+Since this is the same `ExecutorService` that manages the execution of the `DataGraph` the submitted work will be interleaved with the work of other `DataTransform` instance in the same `DataGraph`.
+This allows us to do things like create one thread per CPU and use that thread pool for all computationally expensive work parallelizing not only the execution of individual transforms but also the work done by a single transform if it can be parallelized.

 # Using